-HEALTH CONCERNS THERE ARE NO KNOWN HEALTH HAZARDS FROM EXPOSURE TO LAMPS THAT INTACT.
+HEALTH CONCERNS THERE ARE NO KNOWN HEALTH HAZARDS FROM EXPOSURE TO LAMPS THAT ARE INTACT.
 No adverse effects are expected from occasional exposure to broken lamps.
 As a matter of good practice, avoid prolonged or frequent exposure to broken lamps unless there is adequate ventilation.
-The major hazard form broken lamps is the possibility of sustaining glass cuts.
+The major hazard from broken lamps is the possibility of sustaining glass cuts.

-impleme I. However, when breaking a large number of lamps for disposal, appropriate industrial hygiene monitoring and controls should be nted to minimize airborne levels or surface contamination.
-We recommend a well-ventilated area, and local exhaust ventilation or protective equipment. and tin c tive been no significant adverse effects on humans by ingestion, inhalation, skin contact, or eye contact.
-Antimony, manganese, yttrium ompounds are characterized by OSHA as hazardous chemicals, however, due to their insolubility, relatively low toxicity and small bresent in the phosphor and lamp, these materials do not present a significant hazard in the event of breakage of the lamp.
-Glass du 5-mg/cub st is considered to be physiologically inert and as such has an OSHA exposure limit of 15-mg/cubic meter for total dust and pic meter for respirable dust.
+Mercury The mercury in the air as a result of breaking one or a small number of fluorescent lamps should not result in significant exposures to an individual.
+However, when breaking a large number of lamps for disposal, appropriate industrial hygiene monitoring and controls should be implemented to minimize airborne levels or surface contamination.
+We recommend a well-ventilated area, and local exhaust ventilation or personal protective equipment.
+Phosphor There have been no significant adverse effects on humans by ingestion, inhalation, skin contact, or eye contact.
+Antimony, manganese, yttrium and tin compounds are characterized by OSHA as hazardous chemicals, however, due to their insolubility, relatively low toxicity and small amount present in the phosphor and lamp, these materials do not present a significant hazard in the event of breakage of the lamp.
+Glass Glass dust is considered to be physiologically inert and as such has an OSHA exposure limit of 15-mg/cubic meter for total dust and 5-mg/cubic meter for respirable dust.
 Perform normal first aid procedures.
 Seek medical attention as required.
-Inhalation If discom fort, irritation of symptoms of pulmonary involvement should develop, remove from exposure and seek medical attention.
-Ingestion In the un likely event of ingestion of a large quantity of material, seek medical attention.
-Contact Eye/Skin es/skin, including under eyelids, immediately with copious amounts of water and seek medical attention.
+Inhalation If discomfort, irritation or symptoms of pulmonary involvement should develop, remove from exposure and seek medical attention.
+Ingestion In the unlikely event of ingestion of a large quantity of material, seek medical attention.
+Contact Eye/Skin Wash eyes/skin, including under eyelids, immediately with copious amounts of water and Seek medical attention.

-PROCEDURES FOR DISPOSAL OF LAMPS

-Take usual precautions for collection of broken glass.
+PROCEDURES FOR DISPOSAL OF LAMPS Take usual precautions for collection of broken glass.
 Place materials in closed containers to avoid generating dust.
 A Toxicity Characteristic Leaching Procedure (TCLP) was conducted on these products showing a result of mercury content that is not considered hazardous waste.
 For field disposal the lead in the soldering is considered hazardous waste and must be disposed of by applicable federal, state and local regulations.